 Yeah, we’re one of those families who try to get wholesome ingredients in our kids every chance we get.

-So limiting that amount of packaged bars and snacks they eat is important to me.
+So limiting the amount of packaged bars and snacks they eat is important to me.
 The more healthy food recipes the better.

 That’s why we love this recipe for Cranberry Oat Bars.
-It’s easy and tastes wonderful, but packs a nutrient punch with the cranberries and whole wheat, plus it’s low in refined sugar.
+It’s easy and tastes wonderful, but it packs a nutrient punch with cranberries and whole wheat, plus it’s low in refined sugar.

 The other thing we love about this recipe is it’s easy to bake up with ingredients you have on hand.